 - Perform virtual medical procedures in the University of Vermont’s state-of-the-art medical simulation center.

-- Prepare for the revised MCAT with didactic sessions and practice questions integrating all areas covered on the MCAT including: Biological and Biochemical Foundations of Living Systems; Chemical and Physical Foundations of Biological Systems; Psychological, Social, and Biological Foundations of Behavior; Scientific Inquiry and Reasoning Skills; and Critical Analysis and Reasoning Skills.
+- With a deep dive into Biochemistry, prepare for the revised MCAT with didactic sessions and practice questions integrating all areas covered on the MCAT including: Biological and Biochemical Foundations of Living Systems; Chemical and Physical Foundations of Biological Systems; Psychological, Social, and Biological Foundations of Behavior; Scientific Inquiry and Reasoning Skills; and Critical Analysis and Reasoning Skills.

-- Develop critical reasoning skills and achieve higher-order learning through active team-based and flipped classroom experiences taught by faculty who teach UVM medical students in the College of Medicine’s high-tech Larner classroom and other integrated learning environments.
+- Develop critical reasoning skills and achieve higher-order learning through active team-based and flipped classroom experiences taught by faculty who teach UVM medical students in the UVM Larner College of Medicine high-tech classroom and other integrated learning environments.

 - Learn to balance the demands of medical school by developing essential time-management skills and individual approaches to wellness.